blatoo/BigFDSM/README.md

 This code tuned this algorithm with different variation.

-`BigFDSM/src/algo/` are the main algorithms, `LevFDSM.java` is the original FDSM, the rest java files are variations of FDSM.
+`BigFDSM/src/algo/` are the main programms, `LevFDSM.java` is the original FDSM, the rest java files are variations of FDSM.

 `BigFDSM/src/info/` are the settings